dvidelabs/flatcc/README.md

 flatbuffer has the type `Vec3_struct_t` where as a writeable pointer to a native struct has the type `Vec3_t *` or `struct Vec3 *`.

-Union types are just any of a set of possible table types and an enum named as for example `Any_union_type_t`.
-There is a compound union type that can store both type and table reference such that `create` calls can represent unions as a single argument - see [flatcc_builder.h] and [Builder Interface Reference].
-Union table fields return a pointer of type `flatbuffers_generic_table_t` which is defined as `const void *`.

 All types have a `_vec_t` suffix which is a const pointer to the underlying type.
 For example `Monster_table_t` has the vector type `Monster_vec_t`.
 There is also a non-const variant with suffix